На русском языке

 ~\varpi =\eta +\sigma -G+\tau +\aleph +\ell ,

-where ~\eta is the acceleration field constant, ~\sigma is the pressure field constant, ~G is the gravitational constant, ~\tau is the dissipation field constant, [6] ~\aleph is the constant of the macroscopic strong interaction field, [7] ~\ell is the constant of the macroscopic weak interaction field.
+where ~\eta is acceleration field constant, ~\sigma is pressure field constant, ~G is gravitational constant, ~\tau is dissipation field constant, [6] ~\aleph is constant of macroscopic strong interaction field, [7] ~\ell is constant of macroscopic weak interaction field.

 ~T^{{\mu \nu }}=U^{{\mu \nu }}+B^{{\mu \nu }}+P^{{\mu \nu }}+Q^{{\mu \nu }}+L^{{\mu \nu }}+A^{{\mu \nu }}.

-Particular solutions for the general field functions
+Particular solutions for general field functions

-In a stationary case we can assume that the energy in the system is distributed in accordance with the equipartition theorem.
-According to this theorem, for systems in thermal equilibrium under conditions, when quantum effects do not play a big role yet, any degree of freedom ~ f of a particle, which is part of the energy as the power function ~ f^s , at the average has the same energy ~ \frac {1} {s} kT , where ~ k is the Boltzmann constant, ~ T is the temperature.
-The particles of the ideal gas have only three degrees of freedom of this kind – they are three components of velocity, which are a squared term of the kinetic energy (~ s=2 ), therefore the average energy of the particle is ~ \frac {3} {2} kT .
+In a stationary case we can assume that energy in a system is distributed in accordance with the equipartition theorem.
+According to this theorem, for systems in thermal equilibrium under conditions where quantum effects do not yet play a major role, any degree of freedom ~f of a particle that contributes to energy in the form of a power function ~f^{s}, has, on average, the same energy ~{\frac {1}{s}}kT, where ~k is Boltzmann constant, ~T is temperature.
+Particles of ideal gas have only three such degrees of freedom - these are three components of velocity that enter quadratically into kinetic energy (~f=3~s=2), therefore the average energy of a particle is equal to ~{\frac {3}{2}}kT.

-The following solutions were calculated assuming that the cross-terms in (7) are equal to zero.
-This implies complete independence of particular fields so that not only the equations of particular fields are independent of each other, but also the way how the general field energy simply equals the sum of energies of particular fields.
+The following solutions were calculated assuming that cross-terms in (7) are equal to zero.
+This implies complete independence of particular fields so that not only equations of particular fields are independent of each other, but also the way how the general field energy simply equals the sum of energies of particular fields.
 Since the particular fields do influence each other, these solutions can be considered as a first approximation to the real picture.

 ~ g_{00} =1 - \frac {\alpha R_b}{M c^2 r} (c_1 E_g + c_2 E_e) + \frac {\beta R^2_b}{M^2 c^4 r^2} (c_1 E_g +c_2 E_e)^2,

-where ~ r is the distance from the center of the body to the point where the metric is defined; ~ E_g = - \frac {3G M^2}{ 5R_b } is the energy of the gravitational field inside and outside of the body; ~ E_e = \frac {3Q^2}{ 20\pi \varepsilon_0 R_b } is the energy of the electric field; ~ M , ~ Q and ~ R_b are the mass, charge and radius of the body, ~ \varepsilon_0 is the electric constant; ~ \alpha {,} \beta are the coefficients to be determined; ~ c_1 {,} c_2 are the numerical coefficients of the order of unity, in case of the uniform density of mass and charge of the body they are the same and equal approximately the value 5/3.
+where ~ r is distance from centre of the body to the point where metric is defined; ~ E_g = - \frac {3G M^2}{ 5R_b } is energy of gravitational field inside and outside of the body; ~ E_e = \frac {3Q^2}{ 20\pi \varepsilon_0 R_b } is energy of electric field; ~ M , ~ Q and ~ R_b are the mass, charge and radius of the body, ~ \varepsilon_0 is the electric constant; ~ \alpha {,} \beta are coefficients to be determined; ~ c_1 {,} c_2 are numerical coefficients of the order of unity, in case of uniform density of mass and charge of the body they are the same and equal approximately the value 5/3.

 In this case it appears that the metric depends both on the ratio of the body radius to the radius vector to the observation point, and on the ratio of the total field energy to the rest energy of the body.